ppy/osu-wiki/news/2018-03-18-featured-artist-track-updates.md

 We're still hard at work trying to acquire the remainder of Rin's absurdly excellent musical lineup, including tracks from his Ocelot alias and the rest of his Function Phantom works.

-In addition, there's also over four sets of House mixes we've yet to release, many of which that have been featured on the osulive World Cup streams as backing tracks.

-For now, we have only **one** track to offer from his Function Phantom alias, but boy is it a good one!
+For now, we have only **one** track to offer from his Function Phantom alias, but boy, is it a good one!

 ### Variable (Function Phantom)